 Trip to Roxas, Oriental Mindoro

-We arrived at Roxas at 1:00 PM and proceeded to the Methodist Church, but the person we had to meet was not there.
-So we decided to take our lunch.
-After which, we toured the town and visited NCCP member churches, the Philippine Independent Church, and a church of the Convention of Philippine Baptist Churches.
+We arrived at Roxas at 1:00 PM and proceeded to the Methodist Church, but the person we had to meet was not there, so we decided to take our lunch.
+After that, we toured the town and visited NCCP member churches, the Philippine Independent Church, and a church of the Convention of Philippine Baptist Churches.

-When we went back to the Methodist Church, the District Superintendent was already waiting for us.
-She informed us that a pastor would be guiding us to the area to live with the Hanonoo Mangyans.
-She added that the Hanonoo Mangyans are used to visiting lowlanders, unlike other Mangyan ethnic groups who are selective and sometimes unfriendly.
+When we returned to the Methodist Church, the District Superintendent was already waiting for us.
+She informed us that a pastor would guide us to the area to live with the Hanonoo Mangyans.
+She added that the Hanonoo Mangyans are used to visiting lowlanders, unlike other Mangyan ethnic groups, which are selective and sometimes unfriendly.

-She claimed that the United Methodist Church is working with the Hanonoos to help them develop their potentials.
+She claimed that the United Methodist Church is working with the Hanonoos to help them develop their potential.
 She said they would send us to one of their mission areas.

-Because our guide did not arrive, we spent the rest of the afternoon buying what we needed, especially during our stay in the Mangyan village.
-We proceeded to the house of the District Superintendent for an overnight stay.
+Because our guide had not arrived, we spent the rest of the afternoon buying what we needed, especially during our stay in the Mangyan village.
+We then proceeded to the house of the District Superintendent for an overnight stay.

-We found time strolling the beach of Danggay, Roxas, Mindoro, a short walk from where we were staying.
+We spent time strolling the beach of Danggay, Roxas, Mindoro, a short walk from our hotel.
 Jay, the minister’s son, guided us.

 The beach has pitch-black sand, occasionally dotted with white shells.
 Smooth round pebbles cobble the seafloor, increasing in size as the water goes deeper.